bldl/emplace-spidermonkey/README.md

   In this context, we need to call the `update` function on the current value associated with the `Map` entry.
 This involves passing `e.[[Value]]` (the existing `value`), `key`, and `M` as arguments to the function.

   To perform this function call in self-hosted JavaScript™, we’ll use `callContentFunction`, to call `updateFn` with `M` as the scope and `eValue` (the existing `value`) and `key` as the arguments.
 The result of this call should be stored as `var updated`, which we’ll then use to update the `Map` entry.
 Why use `callContentFunction` instead of `callFunction`? `callFunction` is faster than `callContentFunction`, however the latter is safer with respect to user content.
 Since the `handler` object is passed by the user, `callContentFunction` is reasonable.
-A more detailed explaination <a href="https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting" target="_blank">here.</a>
+You can read a more detailed explanation <a href="https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting" target="_blank">here</a>.

    <details>
    <summary>Solution</summary>